 It’s not just the trophy-less stars who will get to come back — winners Donny Osmond, Emmitt Smith and Helio Castroneves could also get a chance at repeating their triumphant seasons.

 Oh man, this is an interesting piece from Entertainment Tonight.
 I’ll let the video do the talkin’ this time!!!
-Just PLEASE ….No Bristol and No Kate!!!
-Lots of names thrown around.
+Just PLEASE ….No Bristol and No Kate!!! :idea: Lots of names thrown around.
 Be sure to read the link, watch the video below, and let us know what you think!

 TV Guide recently asked their readers to comment for who they’d like to see dance in the all-star edition of Dancing With The Stars next season.
 Below are their 12 celebrity picks which is interesting in comparing them to our numbers polled in our Dancing With The Stars All-star Cast Wish Post taking place at the moment.
 Some of the same celebrities are winning in our polls and some are not.
 So, what do you think of this cast below if it were to come true?